frePPLe/frepple/contrib/django/README.txt

 - Install and configure the PostgreSQL database.
   For a quick test run, you can also use the SQLite3 database bundled with Python.

-- If you're using a PostgreSQL database different from sqlite, you need to install install the psycopg2 database access library.
+- Install the psycopg2 package to access PostgreSQL databases from Python.

-- Create a database schema for frePPle.
+- Create a database for frePPle.
   For the Django tests, the user should have sufficient privileges to create a new database schema.